ropensci/gittargets/README.md

 package skip steps that are up to already date.
 Although this behavior reduces the runtime of subsequent runs, it comes at the cost of overwriting previous results.
-Ordinarily, you would need to rerun the pipeline in order to recover the targets you had before.
+Ordinarily, you would need to rerun the pipeline in order to recover any overwritten targets.
 However, `gittargets` preserves historical output, creating version control snapshots of data store.
 Each data snapshot remembers the contemporaneous Git commit of the pipeline source code, so you can